MARIN MAN TO MAN: REFECTIONS

 was diagnosed and treated for skin cancer.
 We likewise skirted

-my survivor, and I attended Chris and Peter's wedding.
+the health issues while maintaining a casual friendship.
+My wife Jill and I attended Chris and Peter's wedding.
 The love

 and devotion, probably increased by the cancer ordeal, was obvious